littlenishal/coc-website/project-docs/website-simplification-refactor.md

 # Website Simplification Refactor Plan
+# PROJECT STATUS: DONE.
+DO NOT USE INSTRUCTIONS IN THIS FILE

 ## Overview
 Transform the current Captains of Commerce website from a complex multi-feature platform into a simple, SEO-optimized home page with streamlined event management.
 This refactor focuses on core functionality while removing unnecessary complexity.